philcockfield/meteor-private-package/README.md

 ## Install

-Clone the repo, then add it to your global NPM toolset via.
-This will give you access to the `ref` command from the terminal:

     npm install -g meteor-private-package

+This will give you access to the `p-ref` command from the terminal.

 ## Usage